rbowsley/lamplighthelp/source/16-12-1_Global_Settings_People_and_Organisations.markdown

 ### Profiles

-- **Do you want to keep service user names anonymously?**
+- **Do you want to keep {{user}} names anonymously?**

-   If this option is not enabled, the name is a required field for creating a service user profile.
-With this option enabled, service user profiles can be created without entering a name.
+   If this option is not enabled, the name is a required field for creating a {{user}} profile.
+With this option enabled, {{user}} profiles can be created without entering a name.
 Profiles can be identified by their lamplight ID numbers, which are automatically assigned.
 They can still be created with names as well, so it is possible to have a mixture of profiles that are and are not anonymous.

 - **Do you want to store middle names?**